Honors & Awards

 A student with two Weinberg majors who is interested in pursuing honors in both subjects should indicate that intent to each department or program in initial discussions about honors and should mention it in department or program honors applications.
 If the projects are distinct, the student may pursue honors in each department.
 If, however, the projects overlap and inform each other, the student may do a single, synthetic project designed to lead to honors in interdisciplinary studies.
 See the Weinberg webpage on Pursuing Honors in Two Departments or Programs if you are interested in either of these options.

-It is possible for students to petition in writing for permission to begin the senior thesis sequence in fall quarter of senior year (“F/W-sequence”).
-For this purpose, a statement must be affixed to the application for honors stating the reasons why the applicant will not be able to begin in spring of the junior year.
-The grounds will then be evaluated by the Honors Convener and supervisor when the application is reviewed.
-The student's absence from Northwestern in spring due to an international study abroad program is a common reason for the granting of departmental permission, but there may be other grounds.
-Other reasons might include disruptive competing study or work demands in spring, and may also include an agreement between student and supervisor regarding preference for the fall and winter quarters of the senior year.
-Also, students may in very exceptional circumstances undertake honors in non-consecutive quarters (“S/W-sequence”).
-Permission for this option must be gained at the time honors candidacy is declared.
+The candidate usually takes PHIL 398-1,2 in the two successive quarters.
+The standard sequence is to enroll in PHIL 398-1 in the Spring quarter of the 3rd year, and in PHIL 398-2 in the Fall quarter of the student’s 4th year (the “S/F sequence”).
+It is possible for students to petition in writing for permission to begin the senior thesis sequence in the Fall quarter of their 4th year (“F/W-sequence”).
+Such a petition requires a statement affixed to the application for honors of the reasons why the applicant is not able to follow the S/F-sequence.
+This petition is reviewed by the Honors Convener for approval.
+Common reasons warranting approval would be, e.g., the student's absence from Northwestern in the Spring of their 3rd year due to an international study abroad program, disruptive competing study or work demands in the Spring of the 3rd year, or an agreement between student and supervisor regarding preference for the Fall and Winter quarters of their 4th year (e.g. because the supervisor is on leave in the Spring before).
+In very few cases and exceptional circumstances, students may be allowed to undertake honors in non-consecutive quarters (“S/W-sequence”).
+Permission for this option must be gained in communication with the Honors Convener at the time honors candidacy is declared.

 NOTE: PHIL 398 cannot be used to fulfill the Department's major requirements, including the elective requirement.
 PHIL 398 is an extra course, just as seeking honors goes beyond completing the major.